rackerlabs/support-how-to/content/how-to/cloud-servers/create-your-first-website-on-cloud-servers-quickly/index.md

 product_url: cloud-servers
 ---

 The Rackspace Cloud can save you both time and money.
-This guide shows you how you can accomplish this by turning your idea into a working site.
+This article shows you how you can accomplish this by turning your idea into a working site.
-This process includes the following basic steps:
+This process includes the following steps:

 1. Build the infrastructure.
 2. Upload your code.